AndrewG4404/HackUTD2025/ReadMe.md

 - `NEMOTRON_API_KEY` - Nemotron API key
 - `UPLOAD_DIR` - Directory for file uploads
 - `NEXT_PUBLIC_API_URL` - Backend API URL for frontend

+## Development Rules

+**🎯 Using Cursor AI?
+Read `.cursorrules` and `DEVELOPMENT_RULES.md` first!**

+Key principles:
+- Keep solutions simple - avoid over-engineering
+- Follow DRY principles - reuse existing code
+- Stay within MVP scope - no feature creep
+- No hallucinations - only use code that exists
+- This is the ONLY README - no summary/overview docs

 ## Notes